 Where do you stop yourself?

-Identify one place where you’ve remained in your comfort zone and how that’s impacted your business.
+1. Identify one place where you’ve remained in your comfort zone and the impact to your business.

-Write down the reason why you postpone getting that thing done.
+2. Write down the reason why you postpone taking action.

-If you decided to challenge yourself, what milestone would you set for yourself?
+3. If you decide to challenge yourself, what milestone will you set for yourself?

 4. Set a date with destiny.
 Calendar the time to get this done.

-Identify who you need on your team that would support your efforts.
+5. Identify who you need on your team to support your efforts.

 6. What needs to be shed from your business?
 It could be a person, place or activity.

-Highly successful entrepreneurs consistently seek a better way.
+Highly successful accounting professionals consistently seek a better way.
 Their commitment to strategic growth is greater than their need to know it all.
 In fact, they surround themselves with people who are smarter than they are.